pieris98/Protify/README.md

 ### Overview

-- **Multiple search methods**: Choose from Bayesian optimization, grid search, or random search
+- **Multiple search methods**: Choose from Bayesian, grid, or random search
 - **Flexible configuration**: Customize which hyperparameters to optimize via the YAML file
 - **Automatic best model selection**: After sweep completion, the best configuration is automatically applied and used for final training
 - **Comprehensive logging**: All trials are logged to W&B and saved locally as CSV files for later analysis